RandomShaper/godot-plugin-messdeform/README.md

 If some piece stops being managed by *MessDeform* because you pick another one for a `MessyJoint` or you simply remove the joint without having reseted the character posture, you will be left with a semi-permanent deformed state.

-The easiest way of recovering its original geometry is to select the ruined `Polygon2D` and opening the UV editor (*UV* button in the editor toolbar).
+The easiest way of recovering its original geometry is to select the ruined `MessyPolygon` and opening the UV editor (*UV* button in the editor toolbar).
 Then pick *Edit -> UV to Polygon*.
 That will serve as an effective recovery of the original data.